kouteisang/DCoreGPU/README.md

 ```

-Run Geld on EM dataset with warp start 0
+Run Geld on EM dataset

 ```
-./main -d em -a 7 -t 0
+./main -d em -a 7
 ```